bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/data-structures/index.md

 ### ***space***

 > *The space complexity represents the memory consumption of a data structure.
-As for most of the things in life, you can’t have it all, so it is with the data structures.
+As for most of the things in life, you can't have it all, so it is with the data structures.
 You will generally need to trade some time for space or the other way around.*

 ### *time*